biolab/orange2/docs/reference/rst/Orange.feature.descriptor.rst

 Reuse of descriptors
 --------------------

 There are situations when variable descriptors need to be reused.
 Typically, the user loads some training examples, trains a classifier, and then loads a separate test set.
 For the classifier to recognize the variables in the second data set, the descriptors, not just the names, need to be the same.

 When constructing new descriptors for data read from a file or during unpickling, Orange checks whether an appropriate descriptor (with the same name and, in case of discrete variables, also values) already exists and reuses it.
 When new descriptors are constructed by explicitly calling the above constructors, this always creates new descriptors and thus new variables, although a variable with the same name may already exist.

 The search for an existing variable is based on four attributes: the variable's name, type, ordered values, and unordered values.
 As for the latter two, the values can be explicitly ordered by the user, e.g. in the second line of the tab-delimited file.
 For instance, sizes can be ordered as small, medium, or big.

 The search for existing variables can end with one of the following statuses.

-.. data:: MakeStatus.NotFound (4)
+.. data:: Descriptor.MakeStatus.NotFound (4)

     The variable with that name and type does not exist.

-.. data:: MakeStatus.Incompatible (3)
+.. data:: Descriptor.MakeStatus.Incompatible (3)

     There are variables with matching name and type, but their values are incompatible with the prescribed ordered values.
 For example,